gispatial/averis-fullstack-api/README.md

 # Project setup

+CD FIRST TO FRONTEND REACTJS COMPONENTS > $ cd ./averis-filters

 $ npm install or $ yarn

 Compiles and hot-reloads for development:

-- npm run serve
+- npm run start
-- yarn serve

   Note that the development build is not optimized.
   To create a production build, run yarn build.